Countly/countly-sdk-android/README.md

 * **Questions?** [Ask in our Community forum](http://community.count.ly)

 ## What's Countly?
 [Countly](http://count.ly) is an innovative, real-time, open source mobile analytics application.
 It collects data from mobile devices, and visualizes this information to analyze mobile application usage and end-user behavior.
 There are two parts of Countly: the server that collects and analyzes data, and mobile SDK that sends this data.
 Both parts are open source with different licensing terms.

 ## About

 This repository includes the Countly Android SDK.
+It can also be used to get user insights from Android TV or Wear devices.

 Need help?
 See [Countly SDK for Android](http://resources.count.ly/v1.0/docs/countly-sdk-for-android) documentation at [Countly Resources](http://resources.count.ly), or ask us on our [Countly Analytics Community Slack channel](http://slack.count.ly:3000/).